tsetoguchi/Youtube-Audio-Transcriber/README.md

+# Adding YouTube videos

-To add YouTube videos, edit the
+To add YouTube videos, add links to the `urls` list in main.py.

 ```
     urls = [